-Insert the EST end into the stress relief tube as shown in figure 3.59.
-Position the EST so that the mark you made is flush with the stress relief tube as shown in figure 3.60.
-Repeat for the other EST. Be sure that the stress relief tube is centered on the return plate.
-The end of the tube should be 2.25 inches from the aluminum saddle on each end of the return plate as shown in figure 3.61.
-Tighten the saddles to no more than 7 ft lbs.
+Insert the flush end into the stress relief sleeve as shown in figure 3.59.
+Position the EST so that the mark you made is flush with the sleeve as shown in figure 3.60.
+Repeat for the other EST. Be sure that the sleeve is centered on the return plate.
+The end of the sleeve should be 2.25 inches from the aluminum saddle on each end of the return plate as shown in figure 3.61.
+Tighten the saddles to a maximum of 7 ft lb (9.5Nm).
+This is very important.
+The aluminum saddles can crush the fiberglass tubes if the saddles are too tight.